 After the live broadcast, your recorded video can remain on your Page or profile, allowing followers to watch it on demand.
 If you’re a student of Freelance University, you may have seen co-founder Craig Cannings’ Facebook Live sessions that take place once a month.
 We look forward to these sessions as a way to hear Craig’s message and interact with him through comments either during or after the broadcast.
 It’s a great way for both Craig and students to be heard.

 Facebook Live is free with a Facebook account.

 If you use Instagram as a social media marketing channel, you may already be familiar with Instagram Stories, where you can post photos or short one-minute videos that disappear after 24 hours.

-IGTV is a new Instagram feature available through a standalone app or on the web.
+IGTV is available through a standalone app or on the web.
 It lets you upload vertical, full-screen videos that can be up to an hour long, and they won’t disappear.
 Instead, they remain on your IGTV page.
 Each page is called a “Channel,” and viewers can search for channels to watch through their regular Instagram app.